 Honduran Street Artist Paints A New Image For His Country

+Thanks for tuning in to WEEKENDS on ALL THINGS CONSIDERED.
+I'm Jacki Lyden.

-We're going to hear a story now about a masked man who is on a mission to change his country's violent image.
-That country is Honduras.
-That man calls himself Maeztro Urbano, the Urban Master.
-By day he works in advertising.
+Here's a story now about a masked man on a mission to change his country's violent image.
+That country is Honduras, and the man, well, he calls himself Maeztro Urbano, the Urban Master.
+By day, he works in advertising.
 At night, he covers city walls with pictures of weapons turning into balloons and fat bureaucrats spending money on art instead of guns.
+NPR's Carrie Kahn has his story.

 EL MAESTRO: (Foreign language spoken)